The Ultimate In Birding Tours

 The floodplain canopy holds additional flocking species, including core members such as Lemon-throated and Gilded Barbets, Chestnut-shouldered Antwren, Zimmer’s Flatbill and Wing-barred Piprites.
 Away from the flocks, we may find the restricted-range White-chinned Jacamar hawking insects near a tree fall, the impressive Red-necked Woodpecker drumming on venerable rainforest trunks, Buff-throated Foliage-Gleaner and Slate-coloured Antbird in understorey shrubs, or a Grey Antbird calling from a canopy vine tangle.
 We will also look to add to our manakin quota with Wire-tailed, Blue-crowned and Striped Manakin from the lower and middle growth of these inexhaustible forests.
 With calm persistence, we will attempt to lure terrestrial avian wonders like Banded Antbird or the striking Chestnut-belted Gnateater onto a fallen trunk or even spot a Thrush-like Antpitta vocalizing in the thick growth of a ‘light-gap’ or at the forest edge.
 If we are fortunate enough to find an ant swarm in the varzea, this time it could be accompanied by either Lunulated Antbird or Black-spotted Bare-eye.
 We may also come across the striking Black-necked Red-Cotinga, although in recent years these shy birds seem to have become less predictable.

-Our first early morning foray to the accessible river islands of the Napo river will be exciting as we discover their distinctive avifauna.
+Our first early morning foray to the accessible river islands of the Napo River will be exciting as we discover their distinctive avifauna.
 These newly exposed islands have predominantly younger successional scrub grading into Gynerium cane and taller Cecropia woodland, the favoured habitat of Lesser Hornero, White-bellied, Dark-breasted and Parker’s Spinetails, the restricted-range Castelnau’s Antshrike, and the striking, restricted-range Black-and-white Antbird.
 As we approach the shore we will look for Shiny Cowbirds and Yellow-hooded Blackbirds noisily vacating their roosts, Chestnut-bellied, Lined and Caqueta Seedeaters and Oriole Blackbirds singing from grassy margins, and smart White-headed Marsh-Tyrants sitting on low perches over the water’s edge.
 Passing through Tessaria scrub, we will look for the restricted-range Olive-spotted Hummingbird, Orange-headed Tanager and Yellow-browed Sparrow.
 Stands of young Tessaria are preferred by Lesser Wagtail-Tyrant and Riverside Tyrant, and grassy edges echo with the vocalizations of the Black-capped Donacobius.
 There is usually a roost of Sand-coloured Nighthawk near one of the islands.

 Another of our morning birding trails through varzea forest leads to an oxbow lake where understorey thickets and flooded areas are inhabited by White-shouldered, Plumbeous, Silvered and Dot-backed Antbirds, Yellow-crowned Elaenia, Johannes’s Tody-Tyrant and Buff-breasted Wren.
 In trees overhead, we may find the retiring Slate-coloured Hawk, Amazonian Trogon, Dusky-capped, Olive-faced and Grey-crowned Flycatchers, Little and Lineated Woodpeckers, the restricted-range Varzea Thrush and Buff-throated Saltator.